 “The most important investment that people can make is not to learn a particular skill — ‘I’ll learn how to code computers’ or ‘I will learn Chinese’ or something like that.
 No, the most important investment is really in building this more flexible mind or personality.”

-He then describes three ways that we can build this more flexible mind: meditation, exercise, and connection with nature.
+Yuval then describes three ways we can build this more flexible mind: meditation, exercise, and connection with nature.

 And to do that we need to build all seven skills of Inner Leadership:

 - Connect strongly with who we are at our best.
 (Meditation, exercise, and spending time in nature will help with this.
-Adding a practice of creativity to this mix will also strengthen our ability to innovate in a changing world.)
+Adding a practice of creativity will strengthen our ability to innovate in a changing world.)

-- Learn to make clearer sense of a changing world: by calling on our intuition and by spotting when we are making false assumptions
+- Learn to make clearer sense of a changing world (by spotting when we are making mistaken assumptions and by calling on our intuition)

 - Learn to find more opportunities in any situation (there are ten potential types)

-- Get comfortable choosing between these options, even when we have little data or can’t predict how things are going to turn out
+- Get comfortable choosing between these options (even when we have little or no information or can’t predict how things are going to turn out)

-- Learn how to inspire ourselves and the people around us to do what needs to be done
+- Learn how to inspire ourselves and the people around us to long to do what needs to be done

-- Understand and manage the emotional transitions that inevitably accompany change, so that we can build and maintain momentum
+- Understand and manage the emotional transitions that will inevitably accompany any change, (so that we build and maintain momentum)

-Yuval Noah Harari calls emotional intelligence and a flexible mindset the essential keys to the 21st century.
+Yuval Noah Harari says that emotional intelligence and a flexible mindset are “the essential keys to the 21st century“.
 He is right.
 But they are only the first step.

-By strengthening your abilities at all seven skills or competencies of Inner Leadership you will give yourself the best chance of not only surviving the 21st century but actually thriving because of the changes that are coming: using that change to become stronger and more valuable, antifragile.
+By strengthening your abilities at all seven skills or competencies of Inner Leadership you will give yourself the best chance of not only surviving the 21st century but actually thriving because of the changes that are coming: because you will know how to use that change to become a stronger and more valuable version of your very best self.

 An unpredictable future is already here.
-What are you doing to prepare for an even more unpredictable future?
+What are you doing to prepare for a more unpredictable future?

 Inner Leadership is a framework and tools for building inspiration during times of change.